Shelley Nelson

-Shelley Nelson is an English singer and songwriter from London, best known as the vocalist on the two top 20 hits by Tin Tin Out, "Here's Where the Story Ends" and "Sometimes", as well as the UK garage top 40 hit by Ed Case, "Something in Your Eyes".
-She has provided vocals on a large number of songs by different artists, including the 2001 duet with Chris de Burgh, "Two Sides to Every Story".
+Shelley Nelson is an English singer and songwriter from London, best known as the vocalist on the two top-20 hits by Tin Tin Out, Here's Where the Story Ends and Sometimes, as well as the UK garage top-40 hit by Ed Case, "Something in Your Eyes".
+She has provided vocals on several songs by different artists, including a 2001 duet with Chris de Burgh, Two Sides to Every Story.

-In 2018, Nelson recorded a new orchestral version of the K-Warren mix of "Something in Your Eyes" for the UK garage covers album Garage Classics with the House & Garage Orchestra.
-She also featured on another track on the album, a cover of the Doolally hit "Straight from the Heart".
+In 2018, Nelson recorded a new orchestral version of the K-Warren mix of Something in Your Eyes for the UK garage covers album Garage Classics with the House & Garage Orchestra.
+She also featured on another track on the album, a cover of the Doolally hit Straight from the Heart.